jaraco/jaraco.vcs/README.rst

 The classes provided are designed to use subprocess invocation to leverage the command-line interfaces of the VCS tools ``hg`` and ``git``.
-An in-process RepoManager for Mercurial exists but has been disabled due to issues that arise when run in certain environments (namely setuptools sandboxing).
+An in-process Repo for Mercurial exists but has been disabled due to issues that arise when run in certain environments (namely setuptools sandboxing).